Global Entrepreneurship Week - GEW 2018 By: Galit Zamler

 The schedule, coordination and organization were handled by Liz Drori, entrepreneurship coordinator in the school.

-Students from grades 1-3 opened the Global Entrepreneurship Week with a school ceremony.
+Students from grades 1-3 opened the this week with a school ceremony.

 All students will participate in lectures by guest entrepreneurs from various fields, and end the week with an O.D.T activity.

 The students of Grade 5 went on a tour of Space Pharma, the Israeli space agency, and learned about new technologies in the space field.

 Dror Tamir told students about the Food Tech industry, and how grasshoppers can be a highly nutritious food source.
 There were some brave students that even tasted some grasshopper.

 Elad Tzon in a lecture to 4th grade students about independence from a young age.